A voice for

 Rosehip syrup

-• Gather your rosehips or source dried rosehips from your local health food shop or herbalist (the latter will likely be prepared/ de-seeded).
+• Gather the rosehips or source dried rosehips from a local health food shop or herbalist.
 Freshly gathered whole rosehips will need deseeding.
 This is easy enough to do by cutting rosehips in half and gently scooping out the hairy seeds with a spoon.
 Ensure to remove them all and the tiny hairs as they can be an irritant to the digestive tract.

 • Place your processed rosehips in a sieve and give them a rinse after removing the seeds, this will help wash away any tiny hairs that are stuck to the fruit.

-• Place rose hips into a pot adding water at a ratio of around one part rose hips – two parts water (1:2).
-Bring it to a boil, then reduce the heat and simmer for 15-20 minutes, or until the water has reduced by about half.
+• Place rosehips into a pot adding water at a ratio of around one part rose hips to two parts water (1:2).
+Bring it to a boil, then reduce the heat and simmer for 15–20 minutes, or until the water has reduced by about half.

 • Remove the decoction from the heat and leave to cool for 10 or so minutes allowing for that final extraction before straining out the plant material into a sterile bowl.
-This may be done using cheesecloth (a minimum of 3 layers- to remove any remaining hairs) on top of a fine mesh sieve.
+This may be done using cheesecloth (a minimum of three layers — to remove any remaining hairs) on top of a fine mesh sieve.

-• Take a good look, and if you still see tiny hairs floating around it’s a good idea to strain it once again, maybe with even more layers of cheesecloth.
+• Take a good look, and if there are still tiny hairs floating around it’s a good idea to strain it once again, maybe with even more layers of cheesecloth.

 • Measure the quantity of decoction and then return to a clean pan on very low heat.

-• Measure out the honey.
-Using no less than 3 parts honey to one part decoction (1:3) to effectively preserve your syrup.
+• Measure out the honey, or sugar.
+Using no less than three parts honey to one part decoction (1:3) to effectively preserve your syrup.
 Stir through the honey until it has fully dissolved.

-• Bottle up your nourishing sweet syrup into sterile glass bottles and store in the fridge.
-Your syrup should last for up to 6 months.
+• Bottle up the syrup into sterile glass bottles and store in the fridge.
+It should last for up to six months.

-Adults can take 1-2 tablespoons of rosehip syrup 2-3 times a day as a daily nutritive tonic to support health, though if one is diabetic then high sugar levels should be avoided.
+Adults can take 1–2 tablespoons of rosehip syrup 2–3 times a day as a daily nutritive tonic to support health, though if one is diabetic then high sugar levels should be avoided.
 It can also be taken at the onset of a cold or flu.
-Children over age 1 years may take 1 tsp a day and those age 3 and up, 2- 3 tsps a day.
+Children aged over one year may take 1 tsp a day and those aged three and up, can take 2–3 tsp a day.
 Rosehip syrup can also be used in smoothies, as a drizzle over deserts or in cocktails and smoothies.
-Enjoy!

 • References